 Each individual is screened for services by a qualified assessor utilizing the State’s Consumer information form.
 Clients receive a score which indicates need for certain critical services.
-All services are classified as Level I (0-21); Level II (22 and above).
+All services are classified as either Level I (0-21) or Level II (22 and above).
 All services require that the individual be 60 years and older or disabled.

-Bridge to Independence (B2I) – a trained Community Navigator provides information, education, and referral to Medicaid beneficiaries interested in transitioning out of institutional care into the community.
+Community Transition Services (CTS) – A trained Community Navigator provides information, education, and referral to Medicaid beneficiaries interested in transitioning out of institutional care into the community.
 This program is built around the core principles of consumer choice and empowerment to assist individuals in facilities to identify potential living options.
-Bridge to Independence serves qualified residents of nursing home and intermediate care facilities for persons with intellectual and developmental disabilities.
-Also, B2I is for older adults (65+) and persons with physical, developmental, and intellectual disabilities.
+Community Transition Services serves qualified residents of nursing homes and intermediate care facilities for persons with intellectual and developmental disabilities.
+Also CTS is for older adults (65+) and persons with physical, developmental, and intellectual disabilities.

 Elder Abuse Prevention – Under the Vulnerable Adults Act, this service offers public information and education to help inform the general public of the signs of adult maltreatment and to develop prevention awareness.
 As part of this service, reports of abuse, neglect, or exploitation of adults are reported to the Mississippi Department of Human Services/Division of Aging and Adult Services, the legally designated state agency under Mississippi’s Vulnerable Adults Act.
 All interested persons can call CMPDD to request speakers for presentations to large or small groups.

 Emergency Response System – A personal response system installed in the residence of a frail elderly individual to alert the need for help in an emergency situation.
 Devices are installed in the home which will allow monitoring of that individual 24 hours/day.
 Individuals who wish to pay for this service do not have to meet eligibility.
-LEVEL II
+Must live alone to qualify.